Quitting job is not as difficult as it seems. See how I managed to quit my high paying job in an MNC in the midst of 2008 financial crisis.

 Blog readers, school friends as well as ex-colleague discuss with me about starting a business.
-More often I can sense they are sitting on the job just because they are mentally not prepared for quitting the job.
+More often, I can sense they are sitting on the job just because they are mentally not prepared for quitting the job.

-Are you willing to be an entrepreneur or just want to be one.
-If you just want to be, you may not be one but if you have a willingness to be one, you will be.
-If you really have an excuse for not quitting the job, what are you doing about that excuse?
+If you want to be, you may not be one, but if you have a willingness to be one, you will be.
+If you have an excuse for not quitting the job, what are you doing about that excuse?

 So let me share with you how I managed to quit my job.

 I started to analyze my expenses and started to find a number that will be enough for my family to survive for a year.

-So now once I had a number I want to keep my family alive for 1 year, I reduced that number to 2L as the final amount because I knew, there is some contribution from my side being invested towards provident fund which I can withdraw when I quit a job or switch a job.
-I had done that earlier as well.
+So now, once I had a number I want to keep my family alive for one year, I reduced the needed corpus value I need to 2L as the final amount.
+The reason I did that is I knew; there is some contribution towards a provident fund which I can withdraw when I quit or switch a job.

-How I opted to Save
+2. Save Mercilessly – How I Opted to Save

 If you want to be an entrepreneur, take your job hikes as a way to save money for entrepreneurship ventures.